jatanRT/eprscope/README.md

 - [Basic Concepts of EPR](https://epr.ethz.ch/education/basic-concepts-of-epr.html)

-Any additional questions, comments/remarks or issues can be addressed through several discussion channels like 📧 e-mail (<jantar40@protonmail.com> or <jan.tarabek@uochb.cas.cz>) or github <img src="https://github.githubassets.com/assets/GitHub-Mark-ea2971cee799.png" width="16" /> issues on github source page.
-There will be also a specialized [Discord](https://discord.com/) community channel to discuss the application of the `{eprscope}` 📦.
+Any additional questions, comments, remarks or issues can be addressed through several discussion channels like 📧 e-mail (<jantar40@protonmail.com> or <jan.tarabek@uochb.cas.cz>) or github <img src="https://github.githubassets.com/assets/GitHub-Mark-ea2971cee799.png" width="16" /> issues on github source page.
+There will be also a specialized [Discord](https://discord.com/) community channel to discuss the issues as well as application of the `{eprscope}` .
 If there is somebody with the interest and ability to contribute to package development please, ask through the github issue page.

 ## Acknowledgements